 Lucara supplies rough diamonds to the global market from production received from its 100% owned Karowe Mine located in Botswana.
 The Company's focus is on developing a portfolio of advanced staged diamond assets in Africa.
-In addition to the Karowe Mine, Lucara owns 75% of the Mothae Project in Lesotho.
-The Company intends to divest its interest in the Mothae Project in 2015.

 3.1.
 Three Year History - Major Developments